Zodiac (film): Development

 Fincher, Fischer and Vanderbilt spent months interviewing witnesses, family members of suspects, retired and current investigators, the two surviving victims, and the mayors of San Francisco and Vallejo.
 Fincher said, "Even when we did our own interviews, we would talk to two people.
 One would confirm some aspects of it and another would deny it.
 Plus, so much time had passed, memories are affected and the different telling of the stories would change perception.
 So when there was any doubt we always went with the police reports."
 During the course of their research, Fincher and Fischer hired Gerald McMenamin, a forensic linguistics expert and professor of linguistics at California State University Fresno, to analyze the Zodiac's letters.
-Unlike document examiners in the 1970s, he focused on the language of the Zodiac and how he formed his sentences in terms of structure and spelling.Fincher and Fischer approached Metro-Goldwyn-Mayer to finance the film but talks fell through because the studio wanted the running time fixed at two hours and fifteen minutes.
+Unlike document examiners in the 1970s, he focused on the language of the Zodiac and how he formed his sentences in terms of structure and spelling.Fincher and Fischer approached Metro-Goldwyn-Mayer (MGM) to finance the film but talks fell through because MGM wanted the running time fixed at two hours and fifteen minutes.
 Warner Bros. and Paramount Pictures agreed to share the production costs and were more flexible about the running time.
 The executives were concerned about the large amount of dialogue, lack of action scenes, and inconclusive ending.
-When Dave Toschi met Fincher, Fischer and Vanderbilt, Fincher told him that he was not going to make another Dirty Harry (which is loosely based on the Zodiac case).
+When Dave Toschi met Fincher, Fischer, and Vanderbilt, Fincher told him that he was not going to make another Dirty Harry (which is loosely based on the Zodiac case).
 Toschi was impressed with their knowledge of the case and realized that he had learned from them.
 Toschi watched Zodiac several times and said "I thought Ruffalo did a good job," but also that the film reminded him of old frustrations that the case was never closed.
 The Zodiac's surviving victims, Mike Mageau and Bryan Hartnell, were consultants on the film.

 Alan J. Pakula's film All the President's Men was the template for Zodiac as Fincher felt that it was also "the story of a reporter determined to get the story at any cost and one who was new to being an investigative reporter.
 It was all about his obsession to know the truth."
 Like in that film, he did not want to spend time telling the back story of any of the characters, focusing, instead, on what they did in regards to the case."
 Vanderbilt was drawn to the notion that Graysmith went from a cartoonist to one of the most significant investigators of the case.
 He pitched the story as: "What if Garry Trudeau woke up one morning and tried to solve the Son of Sam"?
 As he worked on the script, he became friends with Graysmith.
 The filmmakers secured the cooperation of the Vallejo Police Department (one of the key investigators at the time) because they hoped that the film would inspire someone to come forward with information that might help solve the cold case.